Description

 'Total return is the amount of value an investor earns from a security over a specific period, typically one year, when all distributions are reinvested.
 Total return is expressed as a percentage of the amount invested.
 For example, a total return of 20% means the security increased by 20% of its original value due to a price increase, distribution of dividends (if a stock), coupons (if a bond) or capital gains (if a fund).
 Total return is a strong measure of an investment’s overall performance.'

-• During the last 3 years, the total return, or performance is 65.5%, which is lower, thus worse than the value of 70.1% from the benchmark.
+• Compared with SPY (93%) in the period of the last 3 years, the total return, or performance of 80.8% is lower, thus worse.

 CAGR: